threefoldtecharchive/rivine/doc/electrum/Methods.md

 - client_name (optional)

-A string identifying the client software
+A string identifying the client software.
+It is not directly used by the server for any functional purpose, but could be used for debug purposes.

 - protocol_version